Five tips for effective self-learning

 • Motivation: Staying motivated on your learning journey

-Five tips for self-directed learning
+Five tips for self-learning

-1. Formulating a clear goalAsk employees why they want to develop in this field.
-What specific expectations do they have towards this new knowledge?
+Employees can ask themselves the following questions about their own learning focus: Why do you want to develop in this field?
+What exactly do I expect from this learning process?
 It has been psychologically proven that goals help us channel our energy towards one target.
 If this target is also combined with a plausible reason and an expected impact, it will be even easier to maintain motivation.
 It is particularly helpful not only to formulate goals, but also to visualize them (for example, in a notebook or with colorful post-its).

-2. Defining learning periodsWe carefully organize and plan many aspects of our work in our calendar.
+We carefully organize and plan many aspects of our work in our calendar.
 Tasks that are not listed here are often less highly prioritized.
-That is why it is best for learners to schedule learning times in their calendar.
-If they cannot keep them, moving the time slot instead of deleting it helps to stay committed.

-3. Recognizing sources of energyQuestions that learners can ask themselves:
+Questions that learners can ask themselves:

 • At what time of day am I most receptive?